hakanersu/codecourse-downloader/README.md

 # Codecourse Downloader

-*it seems codecourse.com implemented rate limit for website.
+*it seems vimeo.com (video stream provider) implemented rate limit.
 So you can get errors till figure out a new way.*

 Download codecourse.com videos.
 ![Screenshot](screenshot.png)